The History image

 A Message From THE Founders image

-Most people think it will never happen to their child, but abuse does not discriminate.
-Raising a child with a disability is already challenging, and abuse makes things so much harder.
+Most people think it will never happen to their child or loved one, but abuse does not discriminate.
+Raising a child with a disability is already challenging, and abuse makes things so much more complicated.

 Our family went through this.
-We should have had access to support and services.
-We didn’t.
-We felt the devastation.
-We never want anyone else to feel that way.
+We should have had access to support and services, but we didn’t.
+We should have been supported, but we weren't.
+We felt the devastation and never want anyone else to feel that way.

 We have built a foundation from our lived experience by providing:

-1. Preventative education for children with disabilities, their parents, guardians, medical, mental health professionals and law enforcement
+1. Preventative education for individuals with disabilities, their parents, guardians, medical and mental health professionals, and law enforcement

 2. Guidance, resources, and support for victims and their families